 When you become a client of a Realtor, the agreement that you sign is with their Brokerage.

 Depending on the Brokerage you choose, you will be represented in one of two ways:

 - Brokerage Agency: all Realtors employed by the firm represent you.
 All are bound by the same legal duties described above.

 - Designated Agent: Only your chosen Realtor represents you.
 They cannot share your confidential information with other Brokerage agents without your permission.

-Before receiving any trading services from a Realtor, they must provide you with the DORTS form.
-This not only applies to residential properties.
-It must also be supplied to those working with a real estate professional to rent or lease property and for commercial real estate transactions.
+Before receiving advice from a BC Realtor, they must provide you with the DORTS form and explain it.
+This not only applies to residential properties, it must also be supplied to those working with a real estate professional to rent or lease property and for commercial real estate transactions.

 Once you have reviewed the DORTS document, you have the option of signing the form to confirm that you received this consumer protection information.